A journal for the wall that is a material.

 Marmorino vs Venetian plaster: where the line actually is

 Marmorino and Venetian are lime and marble dust cousins.
-The line is not polish vs matte.
-It is aggregate grain, finish discipline, and the amount of polishing applied at the trowel.
+The line is not polish vs matte, it is aggregate grain, finish discipline, and the amount of polishing applied at the trowel.
 Most of PBO's Venetian work is a suede finish, irregular shine and matte, not a mirror.
-Specify on grain and polish target, not on the popular shorthand.

 Read .